EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 5. Delete blocks.bin and blockindexes.bin if they are present, leave this folder open for step 6
 6. Once the files have been downloaded, open the downloads folder and move the downloaded blocks.bin and blockindexes.bin to directory ~/.bytecoin folder that you left open.

 Voila, problem solved.
-Start the app again and you'll see the blockchain importing
+Start the app again and you'll see the blockchain importing.

 Please pass this on since this seems to be a common problem that the developers aren't addressing in forums.

 DONATE!!!
 BCN:

 BTC: 1LuWhENdBEMhsEosCwbtvUpEJJpAWQ3dZX

 ZEC: t1fcyS75C94zSJ2LmLsNPKe2R6pASaDkevi

 LTC: LU3X572D3Zu3adespXBq4CAH3CbDpT89V5

 ETH: 0xc03cfd2c036ba8d462b7ecf0529ed8090172d6cc

 ETC: 0x35291c336cd22a6876830b4c7769a2815430b02b